Strange Behavior: Critical response

-Strange Behavior received largely favorable reviews upon its release.
-Janet Maslin of The New York Times noted that the pacing was at times slow, but praised the performances of Michael Murphy as the small-town police chief and impelled-into hero, stating "Mr. Murphy displays both the banality and the stalwart courage of which all such movie characters were once made," and as the female mad scientist, the role was "played marvelously by Fiona Lewis," and concluded that the film "belongs to two movie species, both of them nearly extinct.
+Strange Behavior received largely favourable reviews upon its release.
+Janet Maslin of The New York Times noted that the pacing was at times slow, but praised the performance of Michael Murphy as the small-town police chief and impelled-into hero, stating "Mr. Murphy displays both the banality and the stalwart courage of which all such movie characters were once made," and as the female mad scientist, the role was "played marvelously by Fiona Lewis," and concluded that the film "belongs to two movie species, both of them nearly extinct.
 It's a 1950s mad-scientist movie, or at least a very fond and painstaking reincarnation of same.
 And it's a small, original, offbeat film of the sort that is out of fashion."
 Kevin Thomas of the Los Angeles Times wrote of the film: "Grisly but sly, Strange Behavior is the genre film at its most knowing and controlled...
 As an exploitation picture, it plays on the layman's deep-rooted fear of science tampering with nature."
 In the New York Daily News, Rex Reed praised the film, writing: "Strange Behavior is a horror movie that shows how to succeed in grisly gore without really trying, and moreover, how to do it while being intentionally funny at the same time.
 It is genuinely chilling, constantly imaginative, and full of exquisite throwaway comedy."
+Rob Gonsalves of Letterboxd called Strange Behavior "An off-the-wall horror film," and noted "director Michael Laughlin knows how to set up good, pleasant scares."
+Gonsalves also noted that "the acting is solid," and "Michael Murphy is excellent as a police chief who has a beef."

 Some critics were less laudatory of the film, such as Bernard Drew of The Journal News, who deemed the film "awkwardly plotted" and "little more than a rehash of all the old "B" horror movies of the '30s."

 Home media

 The film was released on VHS by RCA/Columbia Pictures Home Video in the United States.
 In the United Kingdom, the film was released on VHS under the title Small Town Massacre in 1983.

 The film was released twice on DVD in the United States, first by Elite Entertainment on 6 May 2003. and then by Synapse Films in 2008.
 The DVD included deleted scenes, a photo gallery, an isolated music score by Tangerine Dream, a Spanish-dubbed track, U.S. and Australian theatrical trailers and filmographies.

 The film was released on Blu-ray/DVD combo pack by Severin Films under its New Zealand title, Dead Kids in 2014.

-A novelization of the film was published in 1982 under the title "School Days" by Robert Hughes.
+A novelisation of the film was published in 1982 under the title "School Days" by Robert Hughes.